hernancerm/uady-hci-2020/Deliveries/Delivery_1.md

 The project is divided in deliveries defined by the teacher.
 Every delivery has activities and every activity has the following attributes:

 * **Complexity:** Measured by Complexity Points (CP).
-The scale is based on Fibonacci series (3, 5, 8 & 13).
-The reason for using the Fibonacci sequence instead of simply doubling each subsequent value is because estimating a task as exactly double the effort as another task is misleadingly precise.
+The scale is based on Fibonacci sequence (3, 5, 8 & 13) instead of simply doubling each subsequent value because estimating a task as exactly double the effort as another task is misleadingly precise.
 A task which is about twice as much effort as a 5, has to be evaluated as either a bit less than double (8) or a bit more than double (13).
 The number of CP for every activity is assigned based on a consensus with the team.
-* **Delivery Percentage of Completion:** It is the percentage assigned to the activity, which refers to the progress made in the whole delivery.
-Is defined by a hundred divided between the total number of activities in a delivery by the CP of the activity.
+* **Delivery Percentage of Completion:** Percentage assigned to each activity based on the total percentage delivery activities.
+It is defined as the product of the activity CP by the ratio of one hundred among the total number of delivery activities.
+(100 / total number of activities) * Activity CP.
-* **Criteria:** Define the sub-activities that were done in each activity and depending on those sub-activities, the team can have a better idea of ​​how many CP each member deserves.
+* **Criteria:** Define the sub-activities done in each activity and depending on those sub-activities, the team can have a better idea of ​​how many CP each member deserves.
 * **Number of points asigned to each member:** Every activity has a specific CP number and those points are divided between team members that worked on the activity.
 The whole team decides how many CP of the activity will be asigned to each member(division doesn't have to be equitable.
 At the end, CP sum of all members who worked on the activity has to be the same as the total CP of the activity.

 After define every of this attributes for all the activities from each delivery, is time to measure.

 The **individual contribution** is calculated for each delivery.
 The calculation is done by dividing one hundred by the total CP number of the delivery.
 The result is multiplied by the total number of CPs of each team member.
 The result is expressed in a percentage.

-The sum of the individual contribution percentage of each team member in a delivery, is the current **progress of that delivery.**
+The sum of the individual contribution percentage of each team member in a delivery, is the current **delivery progress.**

 Here is the link to the [Google Sheets Document](https://docs.google.com/spreadsheets/d/1PG3QAMMSaIHhpFBE-icTz4Kvc2XZR41v1gc5CbGukCs/edit?usp=sharing) with the metric application.